MrShiny608/MrShiny608/_posts/2025-04-22-OhNoYouDidnt.md

 The next few minutes were spent discussing Big-O notation.
 My implementation? `O(n²)`.
 The classic answer is to improve it to `O(n)` with a hashmap.
 But I pointed out - Big-O doesn't measure speed, it measures how *performance degrades* as `n` increases.

-Here’s what that looks like:
+Here's what that looks like:

 ```go
 // target := int64(8)